wp-plugins/my-cdn/readme.txt

 = What is the correct SimpleCDN pre-URL and CNAME =

 Please check my post: [Correct SimpleCDN pre-URL and CNAMEs](http://blog.mudy.info/2009/02/how-to-use-simplecdn-with-wordpress/)

+= Should I use multiple destination urls

+If you have more than 10 items on a single page, you should.
+However css images refered in a single css file will be loaded from a single destination.

+= How to get multiple destinations

+* If you use amazon cloudfront, you can add up to 10 CNAME for every single distribution.
+* If you simplecdn, you have two options.
+One you use multiple bucket.
+Two use different pre urls.

 == Screenshots ==